What Is A Fractional Operations Manager?

 The fractional operations manager

 The reality is that for many growing businesses, operations become complex long before there’s a budget for a full-time position.
-This is where the fractional operations manager and fractional COO step in.
+This is where the fractional operations manager steps in.

 A fractional operations manager is a senior operations professional who works with your business on a part-time or project basis.
 They bring the strategic thinking and execution capability of a full-time leader, without the cost or long-term commitment.